d0tTino/tino-storm/docs/ingest.md

 - `.4chan` – board name and thread number ingested via [`fourchan.py`](../src/tino_storm/ingestion/fourchan.py)

 Any other text file is added to the vault verbatim.

+## Plain text files

+Plain `.txt` files can be dropped directly into any vault folder.
+They are read by `llama_index`'s `SimpleDirectoryReader`, which loads each file as a single document while capturing file metadata such as the path and timestamps.
+The resulting document is then ingested into the Chroma collection under the vault name.